Unified Clinical Platform for CROs | Medidata Blog

 In an effort to connect workflows between disparate systems, IT departments spend their limited resources on patchwork solutions in an attempt to give their business stakeholders a holistic view of their clinical data.
 To connect disparate clinical systems, IT departments can spend upwards of $100M+ on integrations just to move data between systems, and thousands of hours setting up and managing these integrations.
 Ultimately, these solutions leave data out of sync with no real-time updates and increase the chance for errors to arise in study data.

 For CROs managing multiple studies, a unified platform offers a highly scalable architecture that grows with your business.
 Flexible data flows seamlessly integrate with external systems when necessary, and studies can be managed from a single sign-on.
 When patchwork solutions leave gaps between workflows, access to a unified platform positions CROs to help life sciences organizations across the entire clinical process—regardless of phase or therapeutic area—to cut clinical development costs, mitigate clinical development risks, and deliver treatments and devices to market faster.
-Sponsors using the Medidata Clinical Cloud have seen a 64% reduction in study build times, a 44% reduction in database lock cycle times, and an 80% reduction in study build times.
+Companies using the Medidata Clinical Cloud have seen a 64% reduction in study build times, a 44% reduction in database lock cycle times, and an 80% reduction in study build times.

 - Study Management: Rave CTMS + Rave EDC